What's the Attraction of a Tribute Show?

-Here's some fun facts and interesting tidbits about Tribute Shows, and an inside peak into the Tribute shows performing at the Entertainment Centre this year.
+Here's some fun facts and interesting tidbits about Tribute Shows, and an inside peak into some of the Tribute shows performing at the Entertainment Centre this year.
 Check it out!

 According to the dictionary, tribute shows are “a group that plays the songs of a band they admire, often dressing in the style of the original band members.”
-Three of our coming shows feature tributes, and all promise to be well attended.
+We are presenting a number of shows featuring tributes, and all promise to be well attended.
 So what’s the secret to success with musicians and performers copying what’s been done already?

 Nostalgia is probably one of the biggest factors.
 Everyone has that song which takes them back to being seventeen and kissing under a tree, or driving their first car, or even dancing at their wedding.
 Nostalgia is a powerful pull that provides an overall experience, not just a memory.
 You can feel, taste, and smell what it was like simply from hearing a song.
 Nostalgia is a “sentimental yearning for the happiness of a former place or time.”